-Keep the chewable tablets out of the reach of animals in order to avoid any accidental ingestion.
-Special precautions to be taken by the person administering the veterinary medicinal product to animals: This veterinary medicinal product may cause increased urination, thirst and/or gastrointestinal disturbances and/or hypotension and/or dehydration if ingested.
+Special precautions to be taken by the person administering the veterinary medicinal product to animals This veterinary medicinal product may cause increased urination, thirst and/or gastrointestinal disturbances and/or hypotension and/or dehydration if ingested.
 Any part-used tablets should be returned to the blister pack and then to the original carton to help prevent access by children.
 In case of accidental ingestion, particularly by a child, seek medical advice immediately and show the package leaflet or the label to the physician.
 This veterinary medicinal product may cause hypersensitivity (allergic) reactions in persons that are sensitized to torasemide.
 People with known hypersensitivity to torasemide, to sulfonamides or to any of the excipients should avoid contact with the veterinary medicinal product.
-If symptoms of allergy occur, seek medical advice immediately and show the package leaflet or the label to the physician.
+If symptoms of allergy occur, seek medical advice and show the product packaging to the physician.
 Wash hands after use.